codecrunchers/AWS-Full-Stack-Pipeline/README.md

-# Docker Backed AutoScaling ECS Managed Amazon Pipelin
+# Docker Backed AutoScaling ECS Managed Amazon Pipeline

 This is a  `fully managed` ECS/Container Driven build Continuous Delivery Platform.

-# Features
-* Scalable Jenkins Build Masters.
+This is a working, but basic enterprise deployment platform for AWS - with a central theme of deploying via a Managed Jenkins ECS cluster.
+There's plenty of work to do, incl. security concerns (caveat emptor) - but out of the box with a few configuration steps you get

+* Secure Public / Private  VPC setup with NAT & IGW
+* NAT between public and private subnets
+* Service discover via a consul cluster backed by a Private AWS Hosted Zone (no more ENV concerns, each VPC has it's own DNS, db.p9.io is correct in every env/VPC -  developers don't ever worry about config such as + "_${ENV}" )
+* An internet gateway for handling all traffic.
+* An ECS backed managed cluster of Jenkins slaves with a governing master.
+* Scalable Node/Javascript slaves, lifecycle managed by ECS & Jenkins.
+* A Jenkins 2.0 Master extended from jenkinsci/jenkins customised to run a build on first boot.
+* Jenkins Jobs to Create Deployable Development Environments sucvh Prod/QA/Staging *
 * Sonar for source code analysis
 * Nexus Artifactory
-* Consul for internal service discovery
-* Private Hosted Amazon DNS Zone ( developers don't ever worry about config such as + "_${ENV}" )
-* Auto Registering Scalable Jenkins Build Slaves. *
-* Uses Jenkins 2 Pipeline, Build for any Dev environment, just add Jenkins/Docker slave tasks & images in ECS
 * Easily extendable with new services
-* Secure Public / Private  VPC setup with NAT & IGW
-* Jenkins Jobs to Create Deployable Development Environments sucvh Prod/QA/Staging *
 * Automatic Peering to new VPCs for Deployment *

-`* in the pipeline so to say`

 ## Initial Setup
 Some manual steps at the moment, I'm working on these.
 I'm using terraform 0.9.11 so no workspaces for now.

-## Manual via Web Console
+## Manual CLI Steps (or do the same  via Web Console)
-* Create your `S3` bucket (enable Versioning) and match it to the name in `statefile.tf`
+1. Create your `S3` bucket for state management, (enable Versioning & encryption) this is the value of bucket in `statefile.tf` [State Step] (#state)
-* Create your `DynamoDB` instance , again matching the names in `statefile.tf`
+2. Create your `DynamoDB` instance , again matching the names in `statefile.tf` - same as Step 1
-* Create a keypair, matching the name to the value of `key_name` in `terraform.tfstate`
+3. Create a keypair, matching the name to the value of `key_name` in `terraform.tfstate` save the .pem file as shown below.

 ## Terraforming
 This expects your AWS env vars to be exported, in my case (I use MFA && IAM)